FlagMyLease

 Understanding Your Lease in Context

 Every lease clause exists in a tension between the landlord's interests and the tenant's interests.
-The 7 Lease Clauses That Screw Renters the Most are common across all 50 states — but their enforceability varies based on Delaware law.
+The 7 Common Lease Clauses That May Not Align With State Law are common across all 50 states — but their enforceability varies based on Delaware law.

 When reviewing your Delaware lease, pay particular attention to: